Ogwenya/pdf-stitch/README.md

 # PDF Stitch

-PDF Stitch is a desktop application designed to facilitate the rearrangement of PDF pages with ease.
-Whether you need to organize, reorder, or combine pages from different PDF files, PDF Stitch provides a user-friendly interface to streamline the process.
+PDF Stitch is a desktop application designed to facilitate the rearrangement and merging of PDF pages with ease.
+Whether you need to organize, reorder, delete or combine pages from different PDF files, PDF Stitch provides a user-friendly interface to streamline the process.

 - The source code for the update server is available at: https://github.com/Ogwenya/tauri-update-server